-This is the extraordinary story of the German-Jewish immigrant who practically invented the modern motion picture business.
-Investing in nickelodeons, Carl Laemmle fought and ultimately overcame Thomas Edison's attempts to monopolize the film industry.
-Creating Universal Pictures in 1912, Laemmle hired many talents who would go on to become Hollywood legends, including Walt Disney, John Ford, William Wyler and Irving Thalberg.
+Carl Laemmle is the extraordinary life story of the German Jewish immigrant who, as much as anyone, invented the modern motion picture business.
+The man whose motto was, "It can be done," fought and ultimately conquered Thomas Edison's attempts to monopolize the film industry.
+Creating Universal Pictures in 1912, Laemmle would go on to give many Hollywood legends their starts, including Walt Disney, John Ford, William Wyler and others.
 He also hired many women directors and made Lois Weber the highest paid director on his lot.
-Under Laemmle's leadership, Universal became known for such classic monster movies as The Phantom of the Opera, Frankenstein, Dracula and The Hunchback of Notre Dame.
-He won the studio its first Oscar with the film version of Erich Maria Remarque's anti-war novel All Quiet on the Western Front.
-Even though the film told the story of World War I from Germany's point of view, Adolf Hitler banned the film due to its peaceful message.
-When he sold Universal in 1936, Laemmle would go on to do something far more important than any movie or studio he had created: battling the Third Reich and a notoriously anti-Semitic U.S. State Department, he rescued more than 300 Jewish refugee families from the Holocaust. - Sara L. Rubin
+Under Laemmle's leadership, Universal would become known for its classic monster movies (The Phantom of the Opera, Frankenstein, Dracula, etc.).
+When he sold Universal in 1936, Laemmle would go on to do something far more important than any movie: battling Adolph Hitler's government, confronting a notoriously anti-Semitic U.S. State Department and ultimately rescuing over 300 Jewish refugee families from Nazi Germany.